Holy2362002/Social-Mobile/README.md

 ## Social Mobile (Expo/React Native)
+Notice
+Go to the Social Api from social-api repository social - api run first with nodemon filename

 **Companion app for the Social API**.
 This app handles auth, feed, posts, comments, and likes.
 It uses React Query and stores the JWT in AsyncStorage.